MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/creating-and-hosting-map-controls/index.md

 ---
 title: "Getting Started: Creating and Hosting a Map Control | Microsoft Docs"
-description: "The sections in this article describe the steps you need to take to start using the Bing Maps V8 SDK." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: The overview page for the Getting Started: Creating and Hosting a Map Control, contains links articles that describe the steps needed to start using the Bing Maps V8 Map Control SDK, a JavaScript control that contains the objects, methods, and events required to display maps powered by Bing Maps on your Web site. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""